 - Sometimes other unrelated species such as Lavender sage (Salvia lavandulifolia), Lavender oregano (Origanum dubium ct. linalool) and Lavender tea tree (Melaleuca ericifolia) are being sold as ‘lavender’ oil.

-Following are few characteristics compositions of lavender oil of fine quality.
+The following are a few characteristics compositions of lavender oil of fine quality.

 - The amount of linalool and linalyl acetate should never more than 80%.